JogoShugh/CoderDojoPonceSprings.TicTacToe/vNext/BACKLOG.md

 # In Progress

-* Show required winning streak length in an active game.
+* Show required winning streak length in an active game. @dsaldric and @doomsday87

 # BACKLOG

 # Prioritized

+* Send chat messages on enter
 * Expire open game invite after 60 seconds.
 * Invite another player to play a game privately, without the game showing up in "Open Games" where other people can hijack the game before your opponent can join.